 - Girvetz 1322

-Jennifer Johnson teaches Writing 1, Writing 2 (both in and outside the ACE Program), Writing 107A, 107B and 109SS.
-Jennifer is currently working on a dissertation to finish her Ph.D. in Composition at Indiana University of Pennsylvania.
-Her current research interests include the training and preparation of teachers of composition, genre theory, and the relationship between composition and literary studies.
+Jennifer Johnson teaches Approaches to University Writing (Writing 1) and Academic Writing (Writing 2), as well as Rhetoric and Writing (105R), Writing for the Social Sciences (109SS), Writing for Accounting (107A), and Academic Writing: Theory and Practice (501).
+She holds a Ph.D. in Composition and TESOL from Indiana University of Pennsylvania.
+Her current research interests include the training and preparation of composition teachers, genre theory, disciplinarity, and the relatinoship between composition and literary studies.

 - Girvetz 1318